 There's a lot of motor-mouth dialogue in the cutscenes: the school subcultures are treated as GTA-style gangs, Jimmy's reputation in each fluctuating as circumstances change.
 All adhere to American stereotypes of nerds, jocks, greasers, prep kids and so on, with a fragile class structure that revels in its silliness.

-Bully feels part biographical and part fantastical to me.
+Bully feels part-biographical and part-fantastical to me.
 Only Jimmy and the story's far more interesting villain, the manipulative sociopath Gary, come across as characters who could be based on real people.
 In a scene that's all too likely, Jimmy is abandoned at the gates of the school by his mother, who is distracted by the new boyfriend in her life.
-Gary is the devious mastermind who will cause fights then enjoy them from the sidelines.

 A more obvious treat comes in the way the town adapts to the seasons of the school year, introducing relevant NPC and environmental revisions with themed missions to match.
 You'll see Bullworth strewn with pumpkins for one night only, or transformed into a snowy wonderland at Christmas, which creates a more personal connection to its world than anything in GTA's sprawling cities.